Our Must-do Tuscany Itinerary

 Where to Stay in Florence

 Florence in Tuscany has plenty of accommodation options depending on your budget and style.
-We’d recommend the Santa Croce neighborhood, as it’s close to the center and has a lively cafe and bar culture.
+We’d recommend hotels in the Santa Croce neighborhood, as it’s close to the center and has a lively cafe and bar culture.

 Pisa